xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 The conflict between the British crown and its American colonies

-The American Revolution can also be considered as one of the consequences of the [Seven Years' War]{.ul}, which extended over many continents and ended successfully for Great Britain.
+The American Revolution can also be considered as one of the consequences of the Seven Years' War, which extended over many continents and ended successfully for Great Britain.

 At the end of the war (1763), France cede all mainland North American